pylatex/im880b/README.md

 We're working on a Makefile to avoid the most possible this mishaps...

-#####  Windows (Q_OS_WIN)

-Surely not working from this repo at this time, but a working version for Windows can be found also in [our initial repo](https://github.com/pylatesUD/im880b).
-The goal are to merge both repos in just one, possibly this.

-The IDE used was [Code::Blocks](http://www.codeblocks.org), with mingw included, a Windows port that includes `g++` from [GCC](https://gcc.gnu.org/).
+## Target Platforms

+The source code can be compiled from the following platforms:

-##### Enhanced 8 bit PIC family (UC_PIC8)
+### Microchip PIC 8 bit family - Working Correctly.

-The PIC used was the [PIC18F2550](http://www.microchip.com/PIC18F2550).
-From this reference a EUSART module and interruptions by the Rx module was required.
+The PIC used was the [PIC18F2550](http://www.microchip.com/PIC18F2550), but the code can be easily ported to another PIC that has at least a UART module.
+From this reference a EUSART module and interruptions by the Rx module from the UART were required.
 Includes the basic setup through the whole code (oscillator and EUSART module register values and steps) to use the internal 8 MHz oscillator.

+For the working version in this repo, a `ping req` are sent out, and a LED conected to RA0 turns ON during half second if there are a successful HCI message as response of that request (specifically, but not limited to, a `ping rsp`).

-The compiler used was [XC8](http://www.microchip.com/mplab/compilers), but you can choose any IDE that supports this ANSI C compliant compiler, like [MPLAB X](http://www.microchip.com/mplab/mplab-x-ide) or [Proteus](https://www.labcenter.com/)
+The compiler used was [XC8](http://www.microchip.com/mplab/compilers), but you can choose any IDE that supports this ANSI C compliant compiler, like [MPLAB X](http://www.microchip.com/mplab/mplab-x-ide) or [Labcenter's Proteus](https://www.labcenter.com/).

+### Windows - Not tested, Migrating.

+Compiled on Windows 7 with the mingw compiler ([GCC](https://gcc.gnu.org/) port for Windows) included within [Code::Blocks](http://www.codeblocks.org).
+Currently the version on this repo was not tested, but a working version (the compiled one that we are taling about) can be found also in [our initial repo](https://github.com/pylatesUD/im880b).

-### Main Functions and Usage
+# Main Functions and Usage

 Please refer to `main.c` file.